machine0herald/Mirte_Lab_Clean-gz_docker/README.md

 sudo systemctl start docker
 ```

-> NOTE:  It is reccomended to use the vscode extensions instead of the following two steps
+> NOTE:  It is reccomended to use the vscode extensions instead of the following

 2. Start docker container
 ```sh